Rubusch/vhdl/README.md

         libfontconfig.so.1 => not found
 ```

-if not, configure ``multiach`` (in my case for debian) as follows, and install the missing libraries
+if not, configure ``multiarch`` (in my case for debian) as follows, and install the missing libraries

 ```
 $ sudo dpkg --add-architecture i386